 At Harris Chiropractic, we understand that unanticipated events occur in everyone’s life.
 In our commitment to provide a unique and outstanding massage experience to all of our clients - and out of consideration for our therapist's time, we have adopted the following policies:

 We require pre-payment for your massage at the time of booking.
 There are occasional circumstances where this is not possible, in these instances we will contact you for payment or collect at the time of service.

 Failure to show up for your appointment OR provide at least 24 hour notice of cancellation/reschedule will result in a $35 fee.

 We will retain this amount from your pre-payment and the balance will remain on your account as a credit for future use.

 If you did not pre-pay for some reason, $35 will be due prior to booking any future visits.

 Our massage sessions are considered a therapeutic hour and are therefore approximately 50 minutes in length to allow time to prepare for your massage and collect yourself afterward.

 LATE ARRIVAL POLICY

-At your first visit with us you will receive a copy of the massage therapy policies and will be asked to sign the consent stating that you have read the information, understand it, and agree to comply with the professional massage therapy policies and procedures.
-Clients who we have not seen for at least a year will also be asked to fill out this form.
+At your first visit you'll receive a copy of our massage policies and be asked to sign a consent stating that you have read, understand, and agree to comply with our massage policies and procedures.
+If we have not seen you in over a year we will have you re-sign this consent.